ComFuturo

 next arrow

 Fundación General CSIC (FGCSIC) is a private non-profit organisation created by a joint initiative of the Spanish National Research Council (CSIC) and its founding patrons.
-With broad experience in promoting public-private collaboration programmes in research and innovation, in 2014 FGCSIC launched the ComFuturo programme, an alliance with the CSIC and leading private entities to attract the best young research and entrepreneurial talent.
+With broad experience in promoting public-private collaboration programmes in research and innovation, in 2014 FGCSIC launched the ComFuturo programme, an alliance with the CSIC and leading private entities to attract the best young scientific talent.

-After four successful previous calls for young researchers at the Spanish national level, now FGCSIC wants to expand ComFuturo, attracting international talent, through a comprehensive programme that includes quality training and industrial and international research secondments.
+After four successful previous calls for young researchers at the Spanish national level, FGCSIC expanded ComFuturo in 2022 with a MSCA Cofund project (Horizon 2020), attracting international talent, through a comprehensive programme that included quality training and industrial and international research secondments.

-This 60-month programme offers 15 ComFuturo 36-month fellowships to Experienced Researchers of any nationality who have obtained their PhD in the last 10 years and who have not resided or carried out their main activity (work or studies) in Spain for more that 12 months in the last 3 years The ComFuturo fellows will be selected through a single call and an objective and transparent process which will include an external evaluation.
-The Spanish National Research Council will recruit, hire and host them.
+ComFuturo iAGE, a 60-month programme, will award 10 ComFuturo 36-month fellowships to Experienced Researchers of any nationality who have obtained, at the time of the corresponding call closing, their PhD in the last 8 years and who had not resided or carried out their main activity (work or studies) in Spain for more that 12 months in the last 3 years.
+The ComFuturo fellows will be selected in principle through a single call and an objective and transparent process which will include an international external evaluation.
+The Spanish National Research Council will recruit them, hosting them and their projects in its research centres and institutes.

 ComFuturo aims to contribute to obtain a generation of researchers who are leaders in their fields of specialization, but at the same time, versatile and multifaceted, for an improvement in their employability prospects and a successful development of their professional careers, whether in the public or private sector.